Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

 \subsection{Principal Component Analysis}

-The principal component analysis (PCA) is a procedure to transform any set of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components (PC).
-Geometrically speaking, the PCA transforms data to a new orthogonal coordinate system such that the greatest variance by projection of the data comes to lie on the first axes of the new coordinate system (first PCs).
-In the current paper, PCA was used with two different purposes.
+The principal component analysis (PCA) is a method to transform any set of possibly correlated variables into a set of linearly uncorrelated variables called principal components (PC).
+Geometrically speaking, the PCA transforms an original data set into a new data set displayed in a new orthogonal coordinate system that is defined in such a way that the greatest variance computed after projection of the data corresponds to the first axis of the orthogonal coordinate system ($i.e.$ the first principal component).
+We used PCA on two different kinds of data sets.

-Firstly, outcome data sets show strong correlations arising from model structure.
-PCA was applied on each aggregate outcome to reduce data redundancy and to identify signs of the model structure, such as seasonality in time series (Section \ref{subsec:Dynamic sensitivity analysis}) or land-use attribution in maps (Section \ref{subsec:Spatial sensitivity analysis}).
-The R package \textit{Multisensi} \citep{lamboni2009multivariate} was used to carry out this analysis.